WhakEi/Riyadh-Transport-Mobile/README.md

 ## API Integration

-The app communicates with the Flask backend server using the following endpoints:
+The app will communicate with the Flask backend server using the following endpoints:

 - `GET /api/stations` - Get all stations
 - `POST /nearbystations` - Find nearby stations